Bargaining with Absentmindedness: Conclusion

 \section{Conclusion}

 Absentmindedness can be a source of delay in bargaining.
 An absentminded respondent rejects unfavorable offers in hopes of receiving a favorable offer later; a cognizant proposer makes favorable offers more frequently as the game goes on to prevent the deal from falling through.
 The key difference from standard, perfect recall, finite-horizon bargaining models is that the absentminded party can rationally reject unfavorable offers, even in the final period of the game.
-Inefficiency is a natural consequence of this relationship, as the cognizant party rationally makes offers which are likely to be rejected in hopes of securing an agreement on her preferred terms.
+Inefficiency is a natural consequence of this relationship, as the cognizant party makes offers which are likely to be rejected in hopes of securing an agreement on her preferred terms.
 Delay is persistent; remarkably, in the patient limit and as the deadline becomes increasingly distant, the probability of delay remains constant.
-Absentmindedness often leads to deals being made right before a deadline, providing a new microfoundation for the observed "deadline effect."
-This analysis extends to general offer spaces, provided that the parties are patient and non-Markovian strategies are allowed.
+This analysis extends to the case with transferable utility, provided that the parties are patient.